Utility: Types of interpersonal utility comparisons

+Criticism

+Utility is a subjective measure of satisfaction that differs among individuals based on personal values, experiences, and circumstances.
+Cultural background, psychological factors, and socio-economic conditions influence how utility is perceived.
+This variability complicates economic analyses, as utility cannot be objectively measured or directly compared across different individuals.

+It is argued that, by being inherently subjective, it is impossible to objectively quantify utility and compare individual levels of well-being.
+Differences in personal preferences, perceptions, and circumstances prevent the establishment of a universal measurement standard.
+As a result, economic theories relying on interpersonal utility comparisons face significant methodological and philosophical challenges.

+Some argue that making interpersonal utility comparisons can raise ethical issues if it implies that some individuals' happiness is inherently more valuable than others.

 Discussion and criticism

 Cambridge economist Joan Robinson famously criticized utility for being a circular concept: "Utility is the quality in commodities that makes individuals want to buy them, and the fact that individuals want to buy commodities shows that they have utility".
 Robinson also stated that because the theory assumes that preferences are fixed this means that utility is not a testable assumption.
 This is so because if we observe changes of peoples' behavior in relation to a change in prices or a change in budget constraint we can never be sure to what extent the change in behavior was due to the change of price or budget constraint and how much was due to a change of preference.
 This criticism is similar to that of the philosopher Hans Albert who argued that the ceteris paribus (all else equal) conditions on which the marginalist theory of demand rested rendered the theory itself a meaningless tautology, incapable of being tested experimentally.
 In essence, a curve of demand and supply (a theoretical line of quantity of a product which would have been offered or requested for given price) is purely ontological and could never have been demonstrated empirically.

-Another criticism derives from the assertion that neither cardinal nor ordinal utility are observable empirically in the real world.
-For the case of cardinal utility it is impossible to measure the degree of satisfaction "quantitatively" when someone consumes or purchases an apple.
-For ordinal utility, it is impossible to determine what choices were made when someone purchases, for example, an orange.
-Any act would involve preference over a vast set of choices (such as apple, orange juice, other vegetable, vitamin C tablets, exercise, not purchasing, etc.).

 Other questions of what arguments ought to be included in a utility function are difficult to answer, yet seem necessary to understanding utility.
 Whether people gain utility from coherence of wants, beliefs or a sense of duty is important to understanding their behavior in the utility organon.
 Likewise, choosing between alternatives is itself a process of determining what to consider as alternatives, a question of choice within uncertainty.

 An evolutionary psychology theory is that utility may be better considered as due to preferences that maximized evolutionary fitness in the ancestral environment but not necessarily in the current one.

+Measuring utility functions

+There are many empirical works trying to estimate the form of utility functions of agents with respect to money.